JoergHolz/LocalAdmin-URL-Scheme-Launcher/README.md

 #### open_path_in_terminal.scpt

-Opens a path in Terminal
+Opens a path in Terminal.

 ```